Lyon County Courthouse (Iowa): Architecture

 The courthouse was designed in the Beaux-Arts style by Sioux Falls architect Joseph Schwartz.
 The main facade has a loggia in the center that features eight columns from the second floor to the top of the third floor with recessed windows in between.
 The cornice runs below the wide band along the roofline, which is flat.
 The Bedford stone clad building measures approximately 110 by 71 ft and is 52 ft high.
 A lion couchant is located above the main entrance, and is a play on the county's name Lyon.
 The central rotunda on the interior features an art glass skylight dome and the county seal in a mosaic of ceramic tile on the floor.
 Wainscoting in the main staircases and corridors is Italian marble.
 Four murals on the third floor are named Pioneer, Immigrant, Rock Rapids 1873, and Modern Farm 1917.
 They are possibly the work of William Peaco, who has similar murals in the Greene County Courthouse in Jefferson.

-In 2018, four murals depicting the settlement of Rock Rapids by William Peaco were restored by John Canning & Co., an architectural arts restoration contractor out of Cheshire, Connecticut.
-Canning assessed and documented the existing conditions of the murals, then removed each from its position of the north, south, east, and west walls of the rotunda.
-The murals were then conserved and reinstated in the rotunda upon the completion of a larger construction project that included extensive structural renovations both within and outside of the building.